 Russia’s defeat, made particularly humiliating by the demilitarization of the Black Sea, resulted in a strong internal push to modernize the Russian state, military, and society at large.
 (Notably, serfs would be emancipated in 1861.)
 But Russian territorial losses were comparatively minor.
 An empire under the Romanov dynasty would last for another half century.

-By 1914, the year Lenin called Russia the “prison of the nations,” less than 20% of the total population under the Tsar were ethnic Russians.
+By 1914, the year Lenin called Russia the “prison of the nations,” less than half of the total population under the Tsar were ethnic Russians.
 The Bolshevik take-over, however, did not mean the end of to this multiethnic, multicultural, multi-confessional (Orthodox, Muslim, Jewish, etc.) empire.
 For all the “anti-imperialist” rhetoric, the enormous U.S.S.R. merely gave a new gloss to an old condition.
 We call it the “breakup” of the Soviet Union because more than a dozen states emerged from its dissolution, starting in 1991.

 One of these new nations was Georgia, which gained nationhood one hundred and ninety years after the start of its annexation by Russia.
 Of course, one of the Soviet Union’s most notorious leaders was a Georgian by birth: Stalin, born Ioseb Besarionis dze Jughashvili in Gori, Georgia, in 1878, ruled the USSR for three decades.
 A massive statue of him outside the Gori town hall was removed in 2010 as part of the country’s de-sovietization process.

 Two years before that, during the Russo-Georgian War of 2008, Gori was bombed and occupied by Russian forces for a dozen days.